-If a shareholder wishes to present a proposal at our fiscal 2015 Annual Meeting of Shareholders to be held in calendar 2016 or to nominate one or more directors and the proposal is not intended to be included in our proxy statement relating to that Annual Meeting, the shareholder must give advance notice to us prior to the deadline for such Annual Meeting determined in accordance with our by-laws.
-In general, our by-laws provide that such notice should be addressed to the Secretary and be no less than 90 days prior to the first anniversary of the preceding year's Annual Meeting, except in certain circumstances.
-For purposes of our fiscal 2015 Annual Meeting, such notice must be received no later than February 20, 2016.
+If a shareholder wishes to present a proposal at our fiscal 2017 Annual Meeting of Shareholders to be held in calendar 2018 or to nominate one or more directors and the proposal is not intended to be included in our proxy statement relating to that Annual Meeting, the shareholder must give advance notice to us prior to the deadline for such Annual Meeting determined in accordance with our by-laws.
+In general, our by-laws provide that such notice should be addressed to the Secretary and be no less than 90 days prior to the first anniversary of the preceding year's Annual Meeting, except in certain circumstances (including a notice of proxy access nomination pursuant to Section 2.17 of our by-laws, which must be received no less than 120 days prior to the first anniversary of the preceding year's Annual Meeting).
+For purposes of our fiscal 2017 Annual Meeting, such notice must be received no later than February 17, 2018 or, in the case of a notice of proxy access nomination, no later than January 18, 2018.
 Our by-laws set out specific requirements that such shareholders and written notices must satisfy.
 Copies of those requirements will be forwarded to any shareholder upon written request to our Secretary.